A reader asked if it is OK to reduce your debt management payments when you need to?

 So the answer to the reader’s question is Yes, you can reduce the amount you pay to a DMP, they are flexible.
 Talk to your DMP firm and say why you need a review.

 But reducing your payments means your DMP will last longer.
 If you are sure your new payments will be sustainable and the DMP isn’t going to take too long, fine.
-But if you feel the end of your DMP is a goal that is always moving further away, you should look at alternatives.
+But if you feel the end of your DMP is a goal that is always moving further away, you should look at alternatives and ways to speed it up.

 Linda says